 The first phase of the BMA’s multiyear renovation was completed in November 2012 with the celebrated reopening of the Contemporary Wing.

-The historic Merrick Entrance, the Dorothy McIlvain Scott American Wing, and the East Wing Lobby and Zamoiski Entrance are now open coinciding with the Museum’s 100th celebration.
+The historic Merrick Entrance, the Dorothy McIlvain Scott American Wing, and the East Wing Lobby and Zamoiski Entrance opened in conjunction with the Museum's 100th anniversary celebration in fall 2014.

 The BMA is extremely grateful for the public support and private donations that continue to make the renovation possible.
 The project is funded in part by $11.25 million in capital contributions from the State of Maryland; $2.95 million from the City of Baltimore; and $21.5 million to date in contributions to In a New Light: The Campaign for The Baltimore Museum of Art.
 We need your continued support to reach our fundraising goals and help the BMA thrive in its next 100 years.
 Consider giving today.